Protect Your Data: Strategies for Data Loss Prevention and Corruption Control

 Safeguarding Data at Rest

-Data at rest refers to data that is stored on devices or in databases.
-Protecting data at rest is crucial to prevent unauthorized access and data breaches.
-Here are some strategies for safeguarding data at rest:
+Data at rest refers to information stored on devices or within databases.
+Protecting this data is crucial for maintaining the confidentiality and integrity of sensitive information.
+Below are effective strategies for safeguarding data at rest:

 Full Disk, File, and Database Encryption